itsumura-h/nim-allographer/README.md

 putEnv("DB_SQLITE", $true)
 putEnv("DB_POSTGRES", $true)
 ```
-In this example, even if your environment lacks `mysqlclient-dev`, compile will success.
-However if your environment lacks `sqlite3`, compile will fail.
+In this example, even if your runtime environment lacks `mysqlclient-dev`, execution will success.
+However if your runtime environment lacks `sqlite3`, execution will fail.

 ## Createing connection
 Database connection should be definded as singleton variable.